brain-microstructure-exploration-tools/abcdstats/README.md

 data set.

-The module uses subject data and metadata about their images to predict voxel values in supplied images.
+The module uses subject data and metadata about their images to predict voxel values in the supplied images.
 Voxels that can be predicted with statistical significance are hypotheses about which voxels are associated with those data.
 The workflow is directed by a supplied [YAML](https://en.wikipedia.org/wiki/YAML) configuration file and, optionally,